mbottini/concept2haskell/proposal.md

 ## Stretch Goals, Silly And Otherwise

-4. The proprietary smartcard can be read with a USB card reader.
+4. (NOPE) The proprietary smartcard can be read with a USB card reader.
 Unfortunately, no Linux drivers exist to read the card.
 But I can use Wireshark to intercept the bytes that are sent by the Windows utility to my card reader, and my guess is that it's rudimentary.
 I've also done a fair amount of low-level interaction with USB devices at work.

+  This turned out to be a Charlie Foxtrot.
+Not gonna happen.

 5. Concept2 requires me to run my utility with the "development" version of their logbook as a target, and then apply to them once it's ready to work on